ComScore

 • Time Commitment: 30 minutes

-This recipe takes just 30 minutes from start to finish.
-We give you full permission to eat the leftovers cold, since they taste just as good—if not better—than fresh.
+This easy dinner recipe for beginners takes just 30 minutes from start to finish.
+I give you full permission to eat the leftovers cold, since they taste just as good—if not better—than fresh.
+Feel free to substitute nectarines if that's what you have on hand, or swap in frizzled prosciutto for bacon.

 8. Meal-Prep Turkey Meatballs with Zucchini Noodles